-- 1. Annual OSHA inspection - 2.
-Operator qualification and/or licenses - 3.
-Any other Operator state mandated additional requirements such as current physicals - 4.
-Post assembly written inspection completed by the qualified person - 5.
-Street closure permits, if required - 6.
-Specific OSHA required documentation for all trainings and evaluations of operators, signalpersons, riggers, A/D Director, competent and qualified personnel - 7.
+- 1. Subcontractors are responsible for any and all professional engineering services (including, without limitation, utility location and engineering) that may be required to develop and execute a crane lift plan. - 2.
+Annual OSHA Crane inspection - 3.
+Operator NCCCO certification and/or licenses, Employer Qualification Letter. - 4.
+Any other Operator state mandated additional requirements such as current physicals - 5.
+Post assembly written inspection completed by the qualified person - 6.
+Street closure permits, if required - 7.
+Specific OSHA required documentation for all trainings and evaluations of operators, signalpersons, riggers, A/D Director, competent and qualified personnel. - 8.
+List all shut down criteria - 9.
 A letter on letterhead shall be submitted stating the following have been trained and/or evaluated: - a.
 Crane operator - b.
 A/D Director (for smaller cranes the crane operator can be the A/D Director) - c.
 Qualified rigger - d.
 Competent person to complete shift inspection of rigging hardware and slings - e.
 Qualified signalperson - f.
 Competent person for crane inspection (might be Crane operator) - g.
-Competent person for wire rope (crane hoisting line) inspection (Might be Crane operator) - 8.
+Competent person for wire rope (crane hoisting line) inspection (Might be Crane operator) - 10.
 For tower crane: - a.
 A pre-assembly and post assembly written inspection completed by the qualified person - b.
 A post erection third party written inspection - c.
-Hazard Analysis work plan for the assembly, disassembly, and any tower section jumps - 9.
+Hazard Analysis work plan for the assembly, disassembly, and any modification (IE tower section iumps) - 11.
 Subcontractor to submit Lift Plan if required.
 (See Crane Safety item #34 for details)